C. W. Kahles: Comic strips

-Born in Lengfurt, Bavaria, Germany, Kahles arrived in America at the age of seven.
+Born in Lengfurt, in the Kingdom of Bavaria, Kahles arrived in America at the age of seven.
 His family settled in Brooklyn, New York, living in the Windsor Terrace neighborhood, then a semi-rural area.
 Young Charles Kahles grew up in Brooklyn, where he lived for many years.
 With plans to become a painter, he studied art at Pratt Institute and also attended the Brooklyn Art School.
 His first art job was in the stained glass shop of Joseph Hausleiter in Brooklyn, working alongside his brother Fred.
 At the age of 16, he went to Williamsport, Pennsylvania, where he became the staff artist on the newspaper Grit, followed by a short spell as a staff artist at the New York Recorder.
 In 1897–98, he drew assignments for the New York Journal, where he also contributed cartoons.
 In 1898, he was hired as a news illustrator by the New York World, where he also drew such comics as The Little Red Schoolhouse, Butch the Butcher's Boy, The Perils of Submarine Boating, Clumsy Claude, Optimistic Oswald and The Kelly Kids.
-In 1902, Clarence the Cop was the first police strip, and his Sandy Highflyer, the Airship Man (1902–04), was the first aviation comic strip.
+In 1900, Clarence the Cop was the first police strip, and his Sandy Highflyer, the Airship Man (1902–04), was the first aviation comic strip.
 Foolish Fred ran from September 25 to December 11, 1904.

 In 1924, Kahles gave an interview to the Brooklyn Daily Eagle in which he stated that he had seven weekly strips running simultaneously when he was 27 and 28.
 The strips he introduced in 1905 were Billy Brag, Billy Bounce, Pretending Percy, The Teasers, Mr. Buttin, Terrible Twins, Doubting Thomas and Fun in the Zoo.
 The following year, he added several new strips to the original group: Our Hero's Hairbreadth Escapes, The Funny Side Gang, The Merry Nobles Three—They Can Never Agree.